nethunirajapakse/youtube-downloader/README.md

-##YouTube Downloader
+📥 YouTube Downloader

-Simple YouTube Downloader application built using Python and the 'customtkinter' library for the GUI, and 'pytube' for handling the YouTube video downloads.
+A Simple YouTube Downloader application built with Python using the customtkinter library for a sleek GUI and pytube for hassle-free video downloads.